thestippe/thestippe.github.io/_drafts/statistics/2024-01-22-predictive_checks.md

 by making an educated guess on the order of magnitude of the interactions.

-Let us now assume that this time we did some error in the procedure and we take
+Let us now assume that this time we made some error in the procedure and we take

 $$